TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesAdministrators/DirectoryIndexing.rst

 It is strongly recommended that you disable directory indexes.

-If your website requires directory indexing in other places outside of your TYPO3 installation, you should consider deactivating the option globally and only enable indexing on a case-by-case basis.
+If your web server requires directory indexing in other places outside of your TYPO3 installation, you should consider deactivating the option globally and only enable indexing on a case-by-case basis.